Countess Eloise of Orange-Nassau: Life

 Countess Eloise was born in HMC Bronovo Hospital in The Hague.
-She lives with her parents, her brother, and her sister in The Hague.

 The christening of Countess Eloise took place in the chapel of Het Loo Palace in Apeldoorn on 15 December 2002.
-Her godparents are her paternal uncle Prince Friso, her father's first cousin Princess Carolina, Marchioness of Sala, the Crown Prince of Norway and Sophie van de Wow.
+Her godparents were Crown Prince Haakon of Norway, Prince Friso of Orange-Nassau, Princess Carolina de Bourbon de Parme, and Sophie van de Wouw.

-Countess Eloise graduated from Maerlant Lyceum in 2020, and is a student at Hotelschool in the Hague.

-In 2021, she wrote her own book titled Learning by Doing about her experience of sharing on social media.
-This book is about style, study, home life, make-up, recipes and self-confidence tips.
-She appeared in a 2024 episode of the television show The Masked Singer.
+In 2021, she wrote a book, Learning by Doing, about her experience of sharing on social media, covering topics such as clothing, student life, food, styling and self-confidence tips.
+She also appeared as a contestant on the Dutch television show The Masked Singer in 2024, performing under the mask as “Wolf”.

 She has a public Instagram account with more than 400k followers.
 She is also a TikTok content creator, and raised money for people on the Gaza Strip using the platform.

 In December 2024, her home in Amsterdam was burgled.

 Style, titles and names

-By Royal Decree of 11 May 2001, nr.
-227, it was determined that all children and male-line descendants of Prince Constantijn of the Netherlands would bear the title of Count(ess) of Orange-Nassau (with princely rank) and the honorific Jonkheer (Jonkvrouwe) van Amsberg with the style of "His/Her Highborn Lord/Lady" and have the surname Van Oranje-Nassau van Amsberg.
+By royal decree of 11 May 2001 (nr.
+227), it was determined that the children born from the marriage of Prince Constantijn and Princess Laurentien of the Netherlands would bear the title Count/Countess of Orange‑Nassau and the honorific Jonkheer/Jonkvrouwe van Amsberg with the surname Van Oranje-Nassau van Amsberg.

 Upon the abdication of Queen Beatrix, which took place on 30 April 2013, the children of Prince Constantijn and Princess Laurentien ceased to be members of the royal house, although they continue to be members of the royal family.